shampp/shampp.github.io/_pages/about.md

 About Me
 ======
-I am Shameem Ahamed Puthiya Parambath (shortly Shameem Parambath)
+I am Shameem Ahamed Puthiya Parambath (shortly Shameem Parambath).
+I am currently working as a post-doctoral researcher in Qatar Computing Research Institute, Doha, Qatar.
+I completed by PhD from University of Technology of Compiegne, France part of Sorbonne University Association, under the supervision of Yves Grandvalet & Nicolas Usunier.

 Getting started
 ======